tammybutow/BrowserQuest/README.md

-This is a fork of an open-source game called BrowserQuest by littleworkshop/mozilla.
+This is a fork of an open-source game called ChaosQuest by littleworkshop/mozilla.

-BrowserQuest originally created by [Little Workshop](http://www.littleworkshop.fr)
+ChaosQuest originally created by [Little Workshop](http://www.littleworkshop.fr)